ArduPilot/ardupilot_wiki/common/source/docs/common-mission-rewind.rst

 control station.
 When the vehicle registers the command the following message will be displayed: "Resume repeat dist set to <DISTANCE> m".

-Multiple DO_SET_RESUME_DIST commands can be set throughout the mission.
+Multiple DO_SET_RESUME_REPEAT_DIST commands can be set throughout the mission.
 This provides the operator the ability to vary the rewind distance or switch the feature on/off throughout the mission, where extreme care and accuracy is required to manoeuvre the vehicle on certain mission legs.

-This feature can be switched off by setting a DO_SET_RESUME_DIST mission item with a distance of zero.
+This feature can be switched off by setting a DO_SET_RESUME_REPEAT_DIST mission item with a distance of zero.

 .. tip::
     When identifying the resume distance needed, a sensible value to try for most vehicles is twice the minimum turn